bcgov/nr-bcws-opensearch/terraform.md

 Before creating a new environment, the CDK script for that environment must be run in order to create and get the name for the relevant ClamAV stack and queue.

-The name of the stack to be used should be like WfdmClamavStack{Env}
+The name of the stack to be used should be like WfdmClamavStack{ENV}

 The correct queue to be used will be named starting with:
 	wfdmclamavstack{env}-...